 In A Generation Where Most People Are Opting To Go Childless, Here’s Why I Want To Be A Mother

 I feel like a popular opinion in my generation is the fact that most people do not want children and most of them (majorly women) are pushing against the norm that having kids is a necessity.
 And honestly, in today’s economy, who can blame them?
 Most of my friends have told me that they don’t want children because they don’t want to pass on the trauma their parents put them through; which is completely valid.
 However, the more I talk to people about parenthood and children the more I feel like my own opinion is kinda unpopular (within my age group at least) i.e. I would like to be a mother; with or without a partner.
 Now while this might seem like a pretty popular opinion in terms of our society but I feel like whenever I have told people my age about this, they look at me like I am crazy.
-So this Mother’s Day, I would like to speak about why I personally would like to be one.
+But today, I would like to speak about why I personally would like to be one.

 Since I was a child, I feel I have been empathetic and nurturing.
 It is to an extent that even now, I am the ‘mom’ friend of most of the friend groups I am a part of.
 I tend to be protective, and nurturing and have this constant need to take care of the people in my life.
 And might I add, I have a very soft spot for babies.
 Something about the innocence on their face and purity in their aura has always made me feel all warm and fuzzy inside.
 Not to mention how small and absolutely chubby they are!
 I do agree that they are high maintenance, VERY high maintenance.
 And while I don’t do high maintenance, I am willing to make an exception for my child.